USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md

 CCTM/src/driver/sciproc.F
 CCTM/src/procan/pa/pa_update.F

-## 15. KZMIN setting update
+## 16. KZMIN setting update
 [David Wong](wong.david-c@epa.gov), U.S. Environmental Protection Agency

 ## Description of model issue
 As described in [Appendix A](../Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md#science-options), the runtime variable 'KZMIN' may be set to Y/N to control the minimum eddy diffusivity in each grid cell.
-Depending on the option set (Y/N), CCTM may or may not require percent urban land-use fraction (PURB) data from the GRID_CRO_2D meteorology file to calculate the minimum eddy diffusivity in each grid cell.
+Depending on the option set, CCTM does or does not require percent urban land-use fraction (PURB) data from the GRID_CRO_2D meteorology file to calculate the minimum eddy diffusivity in each grid cell.
 Recent updates broke this design, causing CCTM to always require PURB data from the GRID_CRO_2D meteorology file, regardless of KZMIN setting.
 Hence, even if KZMIN was appropriately set, the model would crash if PURB data was not available.

 ### Solution in CMAQv5.3.3
-Routine CIO within CCTM was updated to not read PURB data from the GRID_CRO_2D meteorology file but insetad assume PURB = 0.0 everywhere, if the correct KZMIN setting is set.
+Routine CIO within CCTM was updated to not read PURB data from the GRID_CRO_2D meteorology file but instead assume PURB = 0.0 everywhere, if the correct KZMIN setting is set.

-Production of heterogenous Nitrous Acid (HONO) from the interaction of NO2 on ground surfaces (controlled by runtime variable [CTM_SFC_HONO](../Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#6104-nitrous-acid-hono)) is dependent on PURB data (even if KZMIN is set appropriately).
-If PURB data is not read-in and assumed to be 0.0 (controlled by appropriate KZMIN setting), users should expect lower predicated HONO as described by [Chapter 6](../Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#6104-nitrous-acid-hono).
+Heterogeneous production of nitric acid (HONO) from the interaction of NO2 on ground surfaces (controlled by runtime variable [CTM_SFC_HONO](../Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#6104-nitrous-acid-hono)) is dependent on PURB data (even if KZMIN is set appropriately).
+If PURB data is not read in and assumed to be 0.0 (controlled by appropriate KZMIN setting), users should expect lower predicted HONO as described in [Chapter 6](../Users_Guide/CMAQ_UG_ch06_model_configuration_options.md#6104-nitrous-acid-hono).

 ## Files Affected
 CCTM/scripts/run_cctm_2010_4CALIF1.csh